 Future work.
 We plan to build on our work here in several ways.
 First, we will use POG to verify existing implementations of persistent libraries and data structures such as [Friedman et al. 2018; Intel 2015; Zuriel et al. 2019].
 Second, we will build automated techniques such as model checking (MC) for verifying persistency.
-We plan to do this by extending existing MC algorithms that already support x86-TSO (e.g. [Abdulla et al. 2015]) with the atomic propagation constructs of $Ix86{sim}$.
+We plan to do this by extending existing MC algorithms that already support x86-TSO (e.g. [Abdulla et al. 2015; Kokologiannakis et al. 2019a,b]) with the atomic propagation constructs of Ix86{sim}.
 This will allow us to leverage cutting-edge MC tools to verify persistency with minimal implementation overhead.
 Lastly, building on the ideas underpinning POG, we will devise a similar program logic for reasoning about persistency under the ARMv8 architecture [Raad et al. 2019].